Busy hands, calm minds, and happy hearts.

 and all mixing should be done with care and proper tools.

-Spraying the surface with 99 percent alcohol after molding
+Spraying the surface with 99 percent isopropyl alcohol (IPA) after molding

 helps reduce the formation of soda ash.